krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ##### Step 7

 Run the Ansible playbook again.
-There should'nt be any changes to the configurations since the same commands are being used.
+There shouldn't be any changes to the configurations since the same commands are being used.
 The main difference here is that a variable is being used to pass in the configurations and it will not affect the changes to the devices unless the CLI configurations are changed.

 ```bash